Sports Direct's Ashley pushes for shake-up at Rangers

 "The board is united in its support of the executive team.
 If the notice is valid and is not withdrawn, the directors intend to recommend that shareholders vote against the proposed resolutions," Rangers said in a statement.

-Ashley's push for a shake-up is the latest in a line of surprise moves by the ambitious billionaire, whose near 58 percent stake in Sports Direct is worth more than 2.1 billion pounds.
+Ashley's push for a shake-up is the latest in a line of surprise moves by the ambitious billionaire, whose near 58 percent stake in Sports Direct is worth more than 2.1 billion pounds ($3.37 billion).

 Last month he entered into a put option agreement on a small stake in Britain's biggest grocer Tesco and followed that by moving to increase his stake in Debenhams.